SÜLZLE Stahlpartner suplies“green Steel”

 For the first time, SÜLZLE Stahlpartner supplies about 4,000 tons of CO2-neutral reinforcement steel for the modern extension buildings of the wheel and castor specialist Blickle from Rosenfeld.
 “Sustainable construction is the future.
 CO2-neutral steel is an important component – also because steel can generally be recycled again and again,” say Heinrich and Andreas Sülzle, managing partners of the SÜLZLE Group.
 SÜLZLE Stahlpartner is thus a pioneer in the reinforcing steel industry and enables building owners to choose steel with a neutral ecological balance.

 Voluntary CO2 compensation through climate protection projects

 In order to compensate for previously unavoidable CO2 emissions from the steel, customers can purchase high-quality climate protection certificates to compensate for these emissions and, when buying “green steel”, can have their support for global projects and the associated climate neutrality attested by a certificate.
 The basis for this is the CO2 product footprint determined beforehand.
-Global compensation projects are for example a hydropower project in Uganda, a reforestation project in Uruguay, a water treatment project in Zimbabwe and a photovoltaic project in India.
+Global compensation projects are for example a hydropower project in Uganda, a water treatment project in Zimbabwe and a photovoltaic project in India.
 SÜLZLE is not only thinking regionally, but worldwide to support the future of renewable energies and sustainable growth in emerging and developing countries.